Structure and statistical organization of the stationary state of the Oslo model: Classification of recurrent configurations

-\begin{proof} The proof is the same as for Proposition \ref{prop:2 left of 0} as the argument can be applied symmetrically to the right.
-The only situation to check is when the zero reaches the rightmost boundary.
-Suppose $x_0=L-1$ and $z(L)=1$.
-Then after the backward \instr{q} instruction at $x_0$, we must have had a configuration of the form $a_{L-1}\zcfg{10}$.
-Reason now in forward time and, instead of \instr{q}, execute a \instr{p} instruction at $L-1$.
-This would mean that a recurrent configuration could have $z(L)=0$, which we know to be false from Proposition \ref{prop:0 at L}.
-By contradiction, $z(L)$ must be equal to $2$. \end{proof}
+\begin{proof} The proof is similar to the preceding one (Proposition \ref{prop:2 left of 0}) with a symmetrical process to the right.
+It remains to consider the case where $z(L-1)=0$ and show that we necessarily have $z(L)=2$.
+By contradiction, suppose that we have $z(L-1)=0$ and $z(L)=1$.
+Then before the last instruction \instr{q} at $L-1$, we have a configuration of the form $a_{L-1}\zcfg{\dots10}$.
+If this is a valid situation, then an instruction \instr{p} could occur instead of \instr{q} at $L-1$, but this would end the stabilization in the configuration~$\zcfg{\dots20}$.
+This situation is however not possible because, from Proposition~\ref{prop:0 at L}, no recurrent configuration have $z(L)=0$. $z(L)$ must therefore be equal to $2$. \end{proof}

-\begin{lemma} Consider a stable configuration~$c\in\stable$, then $c\in\recur$ if and only if it respects the conditions of Propositions~\ref{prop:2 left of 0} and~\ref{prop:2 right of 0}. \end{lemma} We already shown that if $c\in\recur$, the Propositions \ref{prop:2 left of 0} and~\ref{prop:2 right of 0} are necessarily verified.
-The lemma claims that they are also sufficient.
-This could be verified showing that the number of stable configurations satisfying Propositions~\ref{prop:2 left of 0} and~\ref{prop:2 right of 0} is the cardinal of~$\recur$.
-This is indeed the case and was settled definitely in \cite{dhar_steady_2004}.
-The cardinal of $\recur$ is known to scale as $\sim \big(\frac{3 + \sqrt{5}}{2}\big)^L\sim (2.6...)^L$ in the large $L$ limit.
-The explicit derivation of this result is the content of \cite{chua_exact_2002}.
-The correlations, i.e. the absence of forbidden subconfigurations, is a kind of self-organisation, which emerges from the local evolution rules.
-Note that theses rule filter a tiny amount of the naive total number of (positive) stable configurations $\{0,1,2\}^L$ of which cardinal scales like $3^L$.
+\begin{theorem}[Chua and Christensen 2002 and Dhar 2004] Consider a stable configuration~$c\in\stable$, then $c\in\recur$ if and only if it respects the conditions of Propositions~\ref{prop:2 left of 0} and~\ref{prop:2 right of 0}. \end{theorem} We have already shown that if $c\in\recur$, the Propositions \ref{prop:2 left of 0} and~\ref{prop:2 right of 0} are necessarily verified.
+This theorem shows that they are sufficient.
+It was conjectured by Chua and Christensen and proven by Dhar with a modified toppling matrix \cite{dhar_steady_2004}.
+Furthermore, Chua and Christensen showed that \cite{chua_exact_2002}